Free eBook

 In these communications, your recruiters would start conversations about the open role or future open positions with qualified candidates and urge them to apply or determine their level of interest.
 The sole purpose of sourcing is to build a reliable talent pool of applicants that recruiters can draw from when they need talent fast.

 To complete each of the above steps with peace of mind, companies need a vast talent pool to choose from.
-Therefore, sourcing should be a crucial part of every recruiting strategy.
+Therefore, sourcing should be a crucial part of any recruitment strategies

 The recruitment team and hiring managers typically organise and execute the sourcing process.
 They begin by determining what their ideal candidates look like, then set out to find and network with them via social media, visit a college job fair or trade schools or browse alumni groups.